linguistsherry/linguistsherry.github.io/_pages/nlp.md

 [MIT Programs in Digital Humanities](https://digitalhumanities.mit.edu) was established with the goal of "advancing the humanities with code, communication, and community".
 Our programs integrate digital and humanities education, teaching, and research, using state-of-the-art digital tools to enrich education and research in the humanities.

-I participated in the Spring 2021 Project, <b>Machine Learning Applications for Remote Language Instruction</b>, as a graduate affiliate where I contributed to writing software on a large team.
-The lab supervisors for this project are Professor Stephanie Ann Frampton (Faculty Director), Takako Aikawa (Faculty Fellow), Ryaan Ahmed (Technical Director).
+I participated in the Spring 2021 Project, <b>Machine Learning Applications for Remote Language Instruction</b>, as a graduate affiliate.
+My involvement ranges from brainstorming ideas for language learning tools to implementing frontend (written in JavaScript using the React framework for user interfaces) & backend (written in Python using the Django web framework for a RESTful API) designs, working  together closely with a team of MIT students in what we call "open hack" sessions.
+My lab supervisors are Professor Stephanie Ann Frampton (Faculty Director), Takako Aikawa (Faculty Fellow), Ryaan Ahmed (Technical Director).

 [The Language Project](https://www.the-language-project.org/index.html)